Monkee-Boy/vagrant/readme.md

 #### Quick Add

 * Edit `./vagrantvhost.sh` with your vagrant id.
 Get this by running `vagrant global-status`.
 * Setup `alias vagrantvhost="sh ~/Sites/mBoy/mboy-vagrant/vagrantvhost.sh"` as an alias.
-Modify the path to this repo.
+Modify the path to this vagrant repo.
 * Add new domain with `vagrantvhost client-domain.dev /vagrant/clientname/site`.
+This will automatically include a server alias of www.

 ### MySQL Connection